 Our physical therapists use a wide variety of modalities to treat disorders in the pediatric population.
 These therapists are specialized in the treatment and management of infants, children and adolescents with a variety of congenital, developmental, neuromuscular, skeletal, or acquired disorders/diseases.
 Treatments focus on improving gross and fine motor skills, balance and coordination, strength and endurance as well as cognitive and sensory processing/integration.

-Alliance of Therapy Specialists is an outpatient facility that provides services within our patient’s homes or one of or three clinic locations.
-Having the option to choose their own service model provides numerous benefits to both the patient and their families.
+Alliance of Therapy Specialists is an outpatient facility that provides services within our patient’s homes.

 Providing Speech-Language, Occupational and Physical Therapy in the home environment allows our therapists the opportunity to create treatment plans that incorporate the home environment and family participation.
 The ability to collaborate with the patient’s caregivers/family promotes carryover between sessions and allows for the greatest amount of therapeutic gain for each patient.